devXjitin/Python-Programming-Langauge-Core/01_Python_Fundamentals_and_Setup.md

 > - Indentation and code blocks
 > - Writing your first Python program

-> [!NOTE]
-> ## **What is Python?
+## **What is Python?
 Use Cases & Ecosystem**

 - **Python is a high-level programming language.**
 (*It is easy to read and write compared to low-level languages like C because it looks similar to English.*)
 - **Python is an interpreted language.**
 (*Code runs line by line using an interpreter, so you do not need a separate compilation step before execution.*)
 - **Python is a dynamically typed language.**
 (*You do not need to declare the variable type like int or string; Python determines it automatically at runtime.*)
 - **Python is an object-oriented programming (OOP) language.**
 (*Everything in Python is treated as an object, which helps in organizing, structuring, and reusing code efficiently.*)
 - **Python is a general-purpose language.**
 (*It can be used in multiple domains such as web development, data science, AI, automation, and more.*)
 - **Python supports multiple programming paradigms.**
 (*You can write code using procedural, object-oriented, or functional programming styles based on the requirement.*)
 - **Python has simple and clean syntax.**
 (*Its structure avoids unnecessary symbols and makes programs easy to understand, especially for beginners.*)
 - **Python uses indentation to define code blocks.**
 (*Instead of curly braces {}, Python uses proper spacing to identify the beginning and end of a block.*)
 - **Python is open-source and free.**
 (*Anyone can download, use, and modify it without paying any licensing fee.*)
 - **Python follows a strong readability philosophy.**
 (*Its design focuses on writing clear and understandable code for humans.*)
 - **Python has a rich standard library.**
 (*It provides built-in modules like math, random, os, and datetime, so many common tasks are already available.*)
 - **Python has strong community support.**
 (*A large global community contributes libraries, tutorials, documentation, and technical help.*)

 ---